yasemingirgin/yasemingirgin.github.io/README.md

 ### Research Experience
 Research Assistant
 - Pricing and Valuation in Comic Book Markets.
 Supervisor: Joseph Harris (May 2025 - Present)
-- “Digital Public Diplomacy of Terrorist Organizations: Cases of Syria & Iraq”, funded by TUBITAK (The Scientific and Technological Research Council of Turkey).
+- “Digital Public Diplomacy of Armed Organizations: Cases of Syria & Iraq”, funded by TUBITAK (The Scientific and Technological Research Council of Turkey).
 Supervisor: Akın Ünver (June 2021– August 2022)
 - “The Effects of COVID-19 Uncertainty on Social, Economic, and Political Behavioral Patterns: Role of Risk Perception”, funded by TUBITAK (The Scientific and Technological Research Council of Turkey).
 Supervisor: Arhan S. Ertan (July 2020 – February 2021)

 ### Conference Presentations